World Trophy for Australasia

-The World Trophy, originally known as the Helms Award, was an annual sporting award established by the Helms Athletic Foundation in 1939 to honour the foremost amateur athlete of each continent of the world, including Africa, Asia, Australasia, Europe, North America, and South America.
-Even though the Foundation was established in 1936, the awards date back to the 1896, the year of the first Summer Olympics.
+The World Trophy for Australasia was one of several annual sporting trophies awarded by the Helms Athletic Foundation.
+The World Trophy was established by Helms in 1939 to honour the foremost amateur athlete of each continent of the world, including Africa, Asia, Australasia, Europe, North America, and South America.

 Australasian awards for 1896 to 1949 were decided by a Committee in Australasia established by the Foundation.
 Members of the Committee were Sir Frank Beaurepaire (Chairman), and Messrs.
 Harold G. Alderson, Hugh R. Weir, Jack Metcalfe, Frank H. Pizzey, Hector de Lacy, Ern Cowley and R.J.
 McPherson (Secretary).